-Obstetrics & Gynecology Clerkship
+Obstetrics & Gynecology Component

-The Women’s and Children's Health (WCH) Clerkship is a 12-week integrated clerkship block that is comprised of Pediatrics with Obstetrics and Gynecology (OB/GYN).
+Women’s and Children's Health (WCH) is a 12-week integrated clerkship block that is comprised of Pediatrics with Obstetrics and Gynecology (OB/GYN).
 The combination of these two disciplines allows students to experience and appreciate the continuum in health between women and children.
 Students experience this interconnectedness through their clinical encounters, integrated didactics, and a combined postcede at the end of the integrated clerkship block.

-The Obstetrics & Gynecology Clerkship is a 6-week course which incorporates clinical experiences on both inpatient (4 weeks) and outpatient (2 weeks) rotations.
+The Obstetrics & Gynecology component is a 6-week course which incorporates clinical experiences on both inpatient (4 weeks) and outpatient (2 weeks) rotations.
 Two inpatient weeks will be spent on 2 of 3 surgical services: Benign Gynecology, Gynecologic-Oncology and/or Urogynecology.
 The other two inpatient weeks are spent on Obstetrics for day and night float shifts.
 Students are placed at either the York Street Campus of Yale New Haven Hospital or the Bridgeport Hospital Campus for these rotations.
 Students spend 1-2 weeks on each clinical service; no more than 3 students will be assigned to each clinical team.
 All teams will include OB/GYN attendings and interns/residents and may include sub-interns, fellows, CNMs, APRNs, PAs, sonographers, and genetic counselors.
 The outpatient experiences are in general and specialty OB/GYN care at Yale New Haven Hospital, Bridgeport Hospital, and various subspecialty office sites.
 Visits to subspecialty clinics provide opportunities to see the breadth of the field.
 Each clerkship block begins with a mandatory orientation day which may include activities such as pelvic exam instruction with a Gynecologic Teaching Associate, a normal labor simulation, and an ultrasound workshop.
 During Thursday didactics sessions, students improve their clinical reasoning skills in case-based lectures, bi-weekly simulations, as well as in workshops on shared decision-making, family planning, suturing & scrubbing.

-Clerkship students spend their clinical time working within multidisciplinary teams under the direct supervision of attendings and residents.
+Students spend their clinical time working within multidisciplinary teams under the direct supervision of attendings and residents.
 They learn through taking on responsibility for patient care consistent with their ability and skill.
 Education is supplemented and enhanced through didactics and simulation exercises.

 Students receive mid-clerkship feedback in week 3 of the rotation and receive a final clerkship evaluation and grade after completion of the full 6 weeks of experiences.
 Students select preceptors to evaluate their clinical performance - attendings, fellows, residents, interns, CNMs, APRNs and PAs may be chosen for this purpose.
 In addition to MedHub evaluations by clinical supervisors of their choosing, students are assessed on an exit portfolio, which includes a chart note, a faculty-observed clinical encounter, and a procedure checklist which is based on the Association of Professors of Gynecology & Obstetrics’ list of recommended procedures for clerkship students.
 Students are encouraged to seek feedback mid-week from their residents and receive formative feedback during the simulation-based postcede activity.